Nostell

 With a National Art Pass you get

-Built on the site of a 12th-century priory in West Yorkshire, Nostell Priory is an elegant 18th-century Palladian mansion set in hundreds of acres of parkland.
+Built on the site of a 12th-century priory in West Yorkshire, Nostell is an 18th-century Palladian mansion set in acres of parkland.

 Designed and built by James Paine, Robert Adam was later brought in to complete the state rooms and add additional wings.
-The home of the Winn family for over 300 years, much of the house - from bedrooms to the butler's pantry - is now available to the public, furnished for the most part with original pieces that include an unparalleled collection of Chippendale furniture made especially for Nostell.
+The home of the Winn family for over 300 years, much of the house, from bedrooms to the butler's pantry, is now opento the public, furnished for the most part with original pieces.

 Visitor information